hyperbrew/bolt-cep/README.md

 ## ExtendScript

-ExtendScript can be written in ES6 and will be compiled down to a single ES3 file for comaptibility.
+ExtendScript can be written in ES6 and will be compiled down to a single ES3 file for compatibility.

 JSON 2 is included by default, and any external JS libraries added with the include directive will be bundled as well: